-Sometimes you may need to use your ownCloud installation as another user, whether to help users debug an issue or to get a better understanding of what they see when they use their ownCloud account.
+To help users debug an issue or to get a better understanding of what they see when they use their ownCloud account, you can impersonate their ownCloud user.
 The ability to do so is a feature delivered via an ownCloud app called Impersonate.

-This functionality is available only to administrators.
+- This functionality is available to administrators only. - Impersonating is not possible when using Shibboleth or OpenID.